 How much is inflation impacting your employees’ purchasing power?

 Purchasing power is basically the growth or reduction in how much a consumer can buy with their money.
 Consumers lose purchasing power when prices go up, especially when their paychecks remain stagnant.

-For November 2021, the 12-month, year-over-year change in the Bureau of Labor Statistics consumer price index increased 6.8% across the board.
-However, food staples like poultry, beef, fish, and eggs are up as much as 20%.
-Apparel is up 5%, food at restaurants is up 5.3%, and gasoline is up nearly 50% year over year.
+The latest (August 2023) 12-month, year-over-year change in the Bureau of Labor Statistics consumer price index increased 3.7% across the board.
+This is on top of an already staggering 8% jump in prices in 2022.
+So far this year, food staples like cereals and bakery products are up as much as 6%.
+Apparel is up 3.1%, and fast food at restaurants is up 6.7% year over year.

-For some economists, the BLS consumer price index is less accurate because it doesn’t factor in things like the quality of goods and services, or that it tends to measure urban consumers over those living in suburban or rural areas.
+For some economists, the BLS consumer price index is less accurate because it doesn’t factor in things like the quality of goods and services, and because it tends to measure urban consumers over those living in suburban or rural areas.
 That’s why the Federal Reserve uses an index reported by the Bureau of Economic Analysis called the “Personal Consumption Expenditures Price Index.”
-Its latest 2021 index shows a 5% increase over last year.
+But its latest August 2023 index shows a 3.5% increase month-over-month.

 Just how much purchasing power have consumers lost?

-According to government statistics, the mean or “average” consumer makes $74,949 after taxes.
-Using the more conservative Bureau of Economic Analysis inflation rate, that employee lost $3,747 in purchasing power in just 12 months.
-For employees earning $45,000 annually, they lost $2,250.
+According to 2022 government statistics, the mean or “average” consumer makes $83,195 befor taxes.
+Using the more conservative Bureau of Economic Analysis inflation rate of 3.5%, that employee lost $2,911 in purchasing power in just 12 months.

 With as many as 78% of workers living paycheck to paycheck, this seemingly modest rise in inflation can mean the difference between paying rent, making a loan payment, or paying for childcare.